 Robot vacuum features to look for

 The most advanced robot vacuum cleaners come with advanced features that can help to justify the higher prices.
 Some common features of robot vacuums include:

 - Stair detection: This feature is standard across most basic models, and it helps your robovac detect if it’s about to walk off a ledge.
 Falls can obviously damage a small piece of technology like this, so this feature is a must have.

-- Noise cancelling: Some models can be quite noisy, whereas others can be quitter than normal vacuums.
+- Noise cancelling: Some models can be quite noisy, whereas others can be quieter than normal vacuums.
 The noises that they make tend to be a kind of mechanical whirring, which can really get on your nerves if you’re sitting nearby.
-You might want to consider getting a quitter vacuum.
+You might want to consider getting a quieter vacuum.

 - Virtual wall: This accessory can create invisible, virtual walls that create a barrier solely for your robot vacuum cleaner, to prevent them from entering certain areas.

 - Scheduled cleaning: You can schedule your new robot vacuum cleaner to clean rooms of your house or apartment while you’re away.
 This is one of the key appeals of purchasing this type of appliance.